apollographql/apollo-server/packages/apollo-reporting-protobuf/README.md

-# `apollo-engine-reporting-protobuf`
+# `apollo-reporting-protobuf`

-> **Note:** The Apollo Graph Manager (previously, Apollo Engine) reporting API is subject to change.
+> **Note:** The Apollo usage reporting API is subject to change.
 We strongly
-> encourage developers to contact Apollo Graph Manager support to discuss their use
+> encourage developers to contact Apollo support at `support@apollographql.com`
-> case prior to building their own reporting agent using this module.
+> to discuss their use case prior to building their own reporting agent using
+> this module.

 This module provides JavaScript/TypeScript
 [Protocol buffer](https://developers.google.com/protocol-buffers/) definitions
-for the Apollo Graph Manager reporting API.
+for the Apollo usage reporting API.
 These definitions are generated for consumption from the `reports.proto` file which is defined internally within Apollo.